ratansingh98/design-patterns-python/command/README.md

 ## Command

-Command pattern encapsulates a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and supports undoable operations.
+Command pattern encapsulates a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and supports un-doable operations.
 The pattern has a behavioral purpose and deals with relationships between objects.

 ### When to use